Our overviw of the meeting rooms:

 Our AV equipment includes a projector, sound system, screen and a flipchart

 Framheim was the name of Roald Amundsen’s winter cabin in Antarctica (1911).
 The cabin was used as a starting point for his journey to the South Pole.
 Framheim at Finse is the only full-scale reconstruction of Roald Amundsen’s winter cabin.
 Since the original Framheim no longer exists, this is the closest thing to Amundsen’s historic cabin in 1911.

 Framheim at Finse stands 30 meters from the hotel and can be rented as lecture hall / seminar room on request.

 There is a very special historic atmosphere in Framheim.
-Here you get real insight into how the expedition farers lived in the Antarctica.
-Framheim at Finse is decorated like the original, and has a unique collection of historical materials, clothing, equipment, photos and artifacts.
-Through reconstructed copies of the equipment Amundsen and Scott used, you can get a better idea of how they had it.
+Here you get real insight into how the polar expeditioners lived in Antarctica.
+Framheim in Finse is decorated like the original, and has a unique collection of historical materials, clothing, equipment, photos and artefacts.
+Through reconstructed copies of the equipment Amundsen and Scott used, you can get a better idea of how they lived.